 - What: A 4-day celebration of Morris dancing and traditional merriment, centering on the symbolic figure of Jack-in-the-Green and culminating in a wild costumed parade - one of the most bizarre in Britain.

-- Where: Various locations around Hastings Old Town, starting at the Fishermen's Museum and finishing at Hastings Castle.
+- Where: Various locations around Hastings Old Town, starting at the Old Fishermen's Huts in Rock-a-Nore Road and finishing at Hastings Castle.

 More Jack-in-the-Green Festivals